joshbegley/nyt-latest/README.md

-**Read the Illinois Governor’s Letter**\
+**Gov. J.B.
+Pritzker’s Letter to President Biden**\
-`Gov. J.B.
-Pritzker called for President Biden to step up federal aid as Chicago struggles to house thousands of migrants.`\
+`The Illinois governor called for the president, a fellow Democrat, to step up federal aid as Chicago struggles to house thousands of migrants.`\
 https://nytimes.com/interactive/2023/10/02/us/j-b-pritzker-biden-letter-migrants.html?searchResultPosition=1

 **Takeaways From a New Book on Sam Bankman-Fried**\